Photo credit https://edubirdie.com/

 Not quite, once you have your international account(s) established, it should be checked regularly for marketplace & category updates, and posting errors.

-For more information about selling abroad, check out this Channel Advisor video about market expansion or visit the Amazon Global Selling website.
+For more information about selling abroad, check out the Amazon Global Selling website.